cellml/libcellml/docs/theory/theory_sodiumchannel.rst

      reduces with increasing :math:`V` (see :numref:`ocr_tut_volt_deps_gates`).

 iii.
 The sodium channel conductance rises (*activates*) and then falls
-     (*inactivates*) under a positive voltage step from rest since the three :math:`m`-gates turn on but the :math:`h`-gate turns off and the conductance is a product of these.
-Compare this with the :ref:`potassium channel conductance<theory_potassiumchannel>`
+     (*deactivates*) under a positive voltage step from rest since the three :math:`m`-gates turn on, but the :math:`h`-gate turns off and the conductance is a product of these.
+Compare this with the :ref:`kinetics of the potassium channel
-     which is only reduced back to zero by stepping the voltage back to its resting value – that is, *deactivating* it.
+     conductance<kinetics_of_potassium_ch>` which is only reduced back to zero by stepping the voltage back to its resting value – that is, *deactivating* it.

 iv.
 The only time current :math:`i_{Na}` flows through the
      sodium channel is during the brief period when the :math:`m`-gate is